cultural-impact-of-warfare

 Social and Cultural Influence

 The warrior culture of the Vendel Period set the stage for the Viking expansion.
 The values of honor, loyalty, and reputation were fully operational in Viking society.
 The hersir (local chieftain) and jarl (regional lord) were direct successors of the Vendel Period elites.
 The boat burial custom continued into the Viking Age, though with more Norse religious elements.
 The sagas, though written in the 13th century, often preserve tales of Vendel Period heroes and events, such as the legendary kings of the Yngling dynasty, who are mentioned in the Ynglinga saga.
-The Vendel Period thus served as a crucial bridge between the Migration Period and the Viking Age, both technologically and culturally.
+The Vendel Period thus served as a essential bridge between the Migration Period and the Viking Age, both technologically and culturally.
+The elaborate art styles—Vendel style, Style II, and Style III—transitioned into the Oseberg and Borre styles of the Viking Age, showing a direct line of aesthetic influence.
+The martial ethos that drove warriors to cross the North Sea in search of plunder and glory in the 8th century was forged in the earlier Vendel wars.

 Conclusion